The Sirtfood Bird’s-Eye Chillies contain the major sirtuin-activating nutrients Luteolin and Myricetin.

 Bird’s- Eye Chillies boast much greater sirtuin-activating credentials than the milder standard chillies that are more commonly used.

 The chemical compound present in Bird’s-Eye chilli which results in the burning sensation is called Capsaicin.
 The effects of this compound can vary among individuals.
-However, most common is a burning sensation of the mouth, throat, and stomach upon ingestion.
+However, the most common is a burning sensation in the mouth, throat, and stomach upon ingestion.

 It’s not just the heat of chillies but the way they enhance the flavours of other ingredients.